LEARNAcademy/syllabus/react/create-react-app.md

 export default Header
 ```

-For each new component there are three necessary steps:
+For each new component there are four necessary steps:

+1. Importing necessary dependencies
-1. Create the component function expression
+2. Create the component function expression
-2. Return JSX
+3. Return JSX
-3. Export the component
+4. Export the component

-Back in _App.js_ we will need to call the Header component.
-Now that all the components are in separate directories we need to tell _App.js_ where the Header component can be found.
+We will need to call the Header component in _App.js_.
+Because all the components are in separate directories, we need to tell _App.js_ where the Header component can be found.

 **src/App.js**